7th floor, Borough Wing

 Before your appointment

 Please check your appointment letter for the location of your appointment.
-Clinics are held both on the Guy’s (SE1 9RT) and St Thomas’ (SE1 7EH) sites and other hospitals within our region.
+Genetics clinics are held both on the Guy’s (SE1 9RT) and St Thomas’ (SE1 7EH) sites and other hospitals within our region.

 You should receive a map and directions with your letter.